AretasSensorNetworks/SG111A/README.md

 # SG111A
-Firmware for Sensera / Nanotron / Inpixon / Tempus CO2 sensor
+Firmware for Sensera / Nanotron / Inpixon CO2 sensor

 Firmware for SG111A / SG112A / SG112B / PSA112ASN / PSA112BSN